• Skip to primary navigation

 I added the pineapple, coconut water and butter to the jam & jelly maker

-Next I added the pineapple, coconut water and butter to the jam maker.
+Step 3: Add the pineapple, the coconut water and the butter to the jam maker with the powdered pectin.

 Next turn the jam maker on.